Tuesday, September 27, 2016

 The companies are doing well, only American workers are suffering.
 According to a 2012 Wall Street Journal analysis, “Thirty-five big U.S.-based multinational companies added jobs much faster than other U.S. employers in the past two years, but nearly three-fourths of those jobs were overseas.”
 For a more detailed analysis, see the excellent article by Robert E. Scott, “Offshore Production Has Really Hurt U.S. Manufacturing” in The New York Times, online, March 17, 2016.

-And this competition for their jobs from overseas workers has enabled American corporations to not provide only token raises to middle class American workers for decades.
+And this competition for their jobs from overseas workers has enabled American corporations to provide only token raises to middle class American workers for decades.
 These workers have not just been hit by a loss of jobs.
 Those that still have jobs have seen their wages stagnate since the mid-70s.

 I am not an economist.
 There is no question that trade agreements benefit consumers through the availability of cheaper products which also keep the inflation (and interest) rates down.
 And they certainly benefit producers and their shareholders.